ux-capture/ux-capture/docs/progressive_enhancement_phases.md

 # Progressive Enhancement Documentation & Design

-Documenting individual zones can be done with annotating a single screenshot as a quick business interview artifact.
+Documenting multiple zones can be done with annotating a single screenshot as a quick business interview artifact.

 Annotation example:
 ![Annotated design screenshot](storyboards/youtube_annotated.png)